-Each Provider must prepare all supporting documentation required by the DOH-DDD Fiscal Section and participate in the annual fiscal audit.
-Since the Provider's services must be authorized and in alignment with the ISP, it is also the Provider's responsibility to obtain an approved ISP to file a claim.
+The Auditor is required to perform an annual fiscal audit on all Providers to meet the fiscal accountability assurance.
+Each Provider must prepare all supporting documentation required by the Auditor and participate in the annual fiscal audit.
+Services must be prior authorized and in alignment with the ISP, therefore, it is the Provider's responsibility to obtain an approved ISP and a signed Consent for Services prior to providing services.

-A. Documentation Requirements for All Billable Claims
+A. Documentation Requirements for All Claims